 - Trouble sleeping

 - Fatigue

 - A tough time getting out of bed

 - Trouble concentrating, making decisions, or remembering

 - Mood swings

 - Staying at home and avoiding friends

-- · Weight loss or gain
+- Weight loss or gain

 - Headaches or stomach aches

 without a known cause

 Depression can be treated through medication that can help reset the chemicals in your brain, and therapy can help you work through your troubles.
 Seeking out a psychologist to speak with can be very helpful or a support group in your area.
 Additionally, things like exercise, meditation, or yoga can also be helpful.
+Often, effective medical treatment of axSpA can improve your mood and mental well-being.